 An itchy butt can be a cause of great discomfort and embarrassment.
 Why does your butt itch?
 It could be hemorrhoids, jock itch, lack of hygiene or even pinworms.
 Read on to find relief.

 Sometimes the cause of butt itch is simple.
 Perhaps your underwear are made out of a fabric other than cotton, or maybe they are too tight.
 Wear looser cotton underwear to prevent itch.

 Not wiping properly can also cause an itchy bum.
 Tush Wipes feel great and guarantee a fresh, clean butt.
 Tush Wipes come in small individual packs so you can take them everywhere.You should also wash at least once daily with mild soap.

 Hemorrhoids cause painful, burning butt itch.
 Hemorrhoids are swollen or inflamed veins in your anus and lower rectum.
 Over-the-counter suppositories, creams, ointments and pads can help immediately treat hemorrhoid discomfort.
-Calmol 4 suppositories work fast, so you can sit down comfortably sooner.
-Americaine Hemorrhoidal Ointment is a bestselling ointment that numbs your anus with 20% benzocaine.
-It is the strongest numbing product available for hemorrhoids.
-Witch hazel pads are another great treatment for hemorrhoids.
-They can help you clean up after bowel movements without further irritating your hemorrhoids.
+Fire in the Hole Spray works fast, so you can sit down comfortably sooner.

 To lessen your butt itch, you can apply a 1% hydrocortisone cream to the area twice a day.
 If you are still itching after a few days, you should see a doctor.